 The US-Canada Regional Committee of IBRO (International Brain Research Organization) is pleased to announce the launch of our 2019 fellowships program that will cover the cost for PhD students and postdoctoral fellows training in neuroscience in Canada to attend advanced neuroscience courses.
-Preference will be given to those in non-U15 Universities (http://u15.ca/) and trainees belonging to marginalized groups (First Nations and other Indigenous communities in Canada, women, and persons with disabilities).
+Preference will be given to trainees belonging to minority groups (First Nations and other Indigenous communities in Canada, visible minorities, women, persons with disabilities, and other minorities) as well as those in non-U15 Universities (http://u15.ca/).
 Fellowships will be awarded to support trainees to take neuroscience or related courses at the Marine Biological Laboratories (MBL) at Woods Hole, MA, and at Cold Spring Harbor Labs (CSHL; see links below) in 2019.
 Both laboratories offer a variety of excellent courses, and in addition are outstanding venues for trainees to network with leaders in the field.
 They also provide collaboration and mentoring opportunities that will be invaluable for future career development.

 We are looking for talented trainees who have a keen desire to pursue careers in research.
 The aim of this program is to increase diversity in neuroscience in Canada, by providing such trainees with access to cutting-edge research approaches in contemporary neuroscience.